FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/_posts/theatre/1978/1978-10-02-the-lena-zavaroni-show.md

 title: The Lena Zavaroni Show
 subtitle: The London Palladium
 description: Lena Zavaroni stars in her own show at The Palladium, London for one week.
-categories: [Theatres, The London Palladium, The Lena Zavaroni Show]
+categories: [Theatre, The London Palladium, The Lena Zavaroni Show]
 ---

 Songs included You Make Me Feel Like Dancing, Ma He's Making Eyes At Me, Speedy Gonzales, Walking Back To Happiness, I've Got The Whole World In My Arms and Somewhere Over The Rainbow.